Rajeev0076/Discord-Demo/README.md

+# delta-demo
-This is a Demo Class for delta students in Git and GitHub.
+This is a Demo Class for students in Git and GitHub.

+# Teacher
+Rajeev Ranjan

+# Student
+Aarush Allin Linda
+Viaan Mohan